 Goals

-- Collect and analyze impact indicators for all projects
+- Analyze impact indicators across all projects

 Challenges